luzyrawr/programming-fundamentals/UnitTesting.md

 - `[TearDown]` is an attribute for methods to define that it will run after every test.

 ## OneTimeSetUp and OneTimeTearDown Atrributes
+- `[OneTimeSetUp]` is an attribute for methods to define that it will run before all the test of the Assembly or Namespace.
+- `[OneTimeTearDown]` is an attribute for methods to define that it will run after all the test of the Assembly or Namespace.

 ## Testing Exceptions